 21. They’re a team, and they’re committed to their relationship 100%

-A healthy couple is a two-person team who are willing to put effort into making their relationship work together.
+A healthy couple is a two-person team who are willing to put all in, to put maximum effort into making their relationship work together.
 They share everything together… Tears and laughter, good and bad times.

 They’re on the same wavelength, which helps them understand each other so well.